This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

-These simple sautéed apples taste like apple pie and can top anything your heart desires!
+These healthy, simple sautéed apples taste like apple pie filling and can top anything your heart desires!
 Spoon over your morning oatmeal, pancakes, cakes, ice cream, or French toast.
 Or, chill and serve with yogurt or smoothie bowls!

 Jump to: